plharraud/memoryloupe/README.md

 ## Roadmap

+- alert if multiple .map found > button select or disable
 - tree view
 - use quickpicks instead of filepicker for selecting build dir
 - error handling and logging